Scaphix/my_inventory_manager/README.md

 **Bug 1**:

 **Description**: I deployed the project to Heroku without including all required dependencies in the requirements.txt file.

-**Correction**: This caused an error where Heroku could not recognize the 'colorama' module.
+This caused an error where Heroku could not recognize the 'colorama' module.

-Added the missing dependencies to fix the deployment issue.
+**Correction**: I added the missing dependencies to fix the deployment issue.

 **Bug 2**: